-Implementing medical privacy provisions without clarification on the permitted disclosures of protected health information to workers' compensation service providers and other parties could reduce the efficiency and effectiveness of the workers' compensation system and increase costs to employers.
-The Subcommittee has compiled the following specific examples of how system performance may be affected and how costs might increase if privacy regulations or legislation does not explicitly authorize and list permissible disclosures of individually identifiable medical information to workers' compensation service providers along with restrictions on further disclosure of this information to other parties.
+The American Academy of Actuaries (the Academy) cautions public policymakers that implementing medical privacy provisions without clarification on the permitted disclosures of protected health information (PHI) to workers' compensation (WC) service providers and other parties could reduce the efficiency and effectiveness of the WC system and increase costs to employers.
+The Academy's WC Working Group has compiled the following specific examples of how system performance may be affected and how costs might increase if privacy regulations or legislation does not explicitly authorize and list permissible disclosures of individually identifiable medical information to WC service providers along with restrictions on further disclosure of this information to other parties.